Making the Most of Lectures

 "I don’t have enough cultural background knowledge about Australia."

 It is often difficult for lecturers to remember that students who have not been in Australia for long have a pool of general knowledge very different from Australian students.
 The difference between the Commonwealth and the Federal government for example, can be very confusing (actually they mean the same!).
 If you do not understand or you feel confused, keep asking questions!
-Remember that one friendly and helpful place to ask questions is the Academic Skills Centre.
+Remember that The Academic Skills team provide friendly and helpful advise.

 In conclusion, don’t be too anxious about your listening.
 Your listening will improve with exposure to the language especially if you: